About the Course

-- You can buy a card at the bookstore that gives you an access code for LaunchPad and the e-text.
-Enter your access code in the New Student Registration box.
+- You can buy a card at the UConn Bookstore that gives you an access code for Achieve and the e-text.

-- If you want a hard copy of the book, you can buy one at the bookstore; it will come bundled with an access code.
-Enter your access code in the New Student Registration box.
+- If you want a hard copy of the book, you can buy one at the Bookstore; it will come bundled with an access code.
 Even if you buy the hard copy, you still get access to the e-text.
 Note, however, that with the all-electronic alternatives, you are purchasing only semester-long access to the e-text.
 The hard copy is forever.

 Help and Resources

 My office hours are Mondays and Wednesdays 9:00-11:00 or by appointment.
 I am also around other times.
 Come talk to me if you have any problems or questions about the class.
 Also feel free to come talk to me about other things, including economics or academics generally.

 Room 304 Oak Hall

 In addition, the Economics Department offers free one-on-one tutoring for all student in principles of economics classes.
 Feel free to take advantage.
 When meeting with a tutor, it is always best to come prepared with questions (from the chapters or exams).

 Technical Support Center, north entrance of Homer Babbidge Library.

 Phone: (860) 486-4357